braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 ### Apple Mail {#mail}

 This year, Apple has annnounced many updates to Email tracking and privacy.
-For more information, please see: https://www.braze.com/resources/articles/9-ways-email-marketers-can-respond-to-apples-mail-privacy-protection-feature
+For more information, please see: [our recent blog post](https://www.braze.com/resources/articles/9-ways-email-marketers-can-respond-to-apples-mail-privacy-protection-feature).

 ### Safari IP Address Location